The Cheese Store of Beverly Hills

 1. Online customers – This group includes both those who have visited the store and those who haven’t.
 They typically shop for specific products of interest or subscribe to monthly cheese selection deliveries.

-2. Local customers – Those who order individual items, catering pickups, or local deliveries.
+2. Local customers – Those who order local deliveries and pickups for meals or catering.

 To comprehensively understand the average user experience, I conducted a competitive analysis on the websites of three major California-based businesses specializing in gourmet foods/cheeses: Say Cheese, Andrew’s Cheese Shop and La Fromagerie.